blankenshipj15/NRE7203/documentation/projects/project6.rst

 where *j* represents the node.

-The Jupyter Notebook containing work completed for calculating the analytic function expansion nodal method homogenized flux distributions is provided below for reference:
+The Jupyter Notebooks containing work completed for calculating the lattice parameters and power reconstruction are provided below for reference:

 :ref:`LatticeParam`